WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 Any function that is decorated by `@register_ibs_method` should accept the WBIA `ibs` controller object as the first parameter.

-IMPORTANT: To be enabled, a plug-in must be manually registered with the WBIA controller.
+IMPORTANT: To be enabled, a plugin must be manually registered with the WBIA controller.
 The registration process involves adding the module import name for this `_plugin.py` file to a list of plugins.
 This list lives in the main WBIA repository at:

 ```
 wbia/wbia/control/WBIAControl.py
 ```

-and added to the list with variable name `AUTOLOAD_PLUGIN_MODNAMES` at the top of the file.
-On load, the WBIA controller will add its own injected controller functions and will then proceed to add any external plug-in functions.
+The plugin must be added to the list with variable name `AUTOLOAD_PLUGIN_MODNAMES` at the top of the file.
+On load, the WBIA controller will add its own injected controller functions and will then proceed to add any external plugin functions.
 The injection code will look primarily for any functions with the `@register_ibs_method decorator`, but will also add any of the decorators described below for web requests.

 ```
 _, register_ibs_method = controller_inject.make_ibs_register_decorator(__name__)